 - Tintagel Castle

 Tintagel Castle is a fantastic medieval fortress located ashore, outside the Tintagel village.
 The best access to this place is through the Vale of Avalon (pic.
 3).
-The castle is a legendary birthplace of King Arthur.
+The castle is the legendary birthplace of King Arthur.

 According to the legend Arthur’s father, Uther Pendragon fell in love with Igraine, the wife of Gorlois of Cornwall, who owned the Tintagel Castle at that time.
-Once upon the time he entered the castle and seduced the queen.
+Once upon a time he entered the castle and seduced the queen.
 It was in this way that Arthur is said to have been conceived.
 King Arthur is a legendary British leader, who led the defense of Britain against Saxon.

 The Tintagel Castle has been built as a cliff-top castle.
 Unfortunately quickly had fallen into ruins.
-The main reason for this was erosion the isthmus, that joined the castle with the mainland.
+The main reason for this was the erosion of the isthmus, that joined the castle with the mainland.
 Much of it has fallen to sea during a huge landslide in the 1500s.

 This neck of land was occupied since Roman times.
 The best proof of this is a lot of pottery from the V-VI century, which was founded here.